leonardsellem/anything-llm-agent-image-skill/memory-bank/activeContext.md

     *   The `plugin.json` is crucial for defining the skill's interface to the LLM, including parameters and examples (few-shot prompting).
     *   Hot-loading simplifies the development feedback loop.
     *   OpenAI `gpt-image-1` offers advanced capabilities like editing and inpainting, but also has specific requirements (e.g., mask format).
+    *   AnythingLLM requires skills to be CommonJS modules (using `module.exports`, not ES `export`).
+    *   The `plugin.json` schema must include mandatory fields (`schema: "skill-1.0.0"`, `version`, `active`, `name`, and `description`), and extra fields can cause UI errors.
+    *   When testing with Jest, care must be taken when mocking CommonJS modules with ES Module tests.
+    *   The `this` context in handler functions can be undefined during tests, requiring defensive programming (e.g., for `this.introspect` calls).